-Every new parent needs a diaper bag.
+Every new parent needs a diaper bag, ideally an affordable diaper bag.
 Raising kids isn’t cheap.
 In fact, the estimated cost of raising a child from birth through age 17 is $233,610, per the Department of Agriculture.
 So call us crazy, but spending a fortune on a diaper bag, something you’ll use for about two years, doesn’t make much sense if you’re not rolling in it.

 Think of all the luxuries you’d splurge on: a trip to the Amalfi Coast for your anniversary, or a pool table, or tickets to a playoff game?
 And, now, consider diaper bags: that is a place to tighten your budget and still get baby bang for your buck.